Sports in Minnesota: Basketball

 The Minnesota Lynx are a Women's National Basketball Association (WNBA) team founded in 1999 and play their home games at Target Center in Minneapolis.
 The Lynx have won four WNBA Championships, doing so during the 2011, 2013, 2015 and 2017 season.
 In 2005, the Lynx drafted Seimone Augustus from Louisiana State University.
 She quickly became the foundation of the franchise and has been the focus of many WNBA advertisements.
 Maya Moore, drafted first overall in 2011, has contributed in great part to the Lynx's success, winning an MVP award in 2014.

 The Minnesota Timberwolves are an NBA team founded in 1989 and play their home games at Target Center in Minneapolis.
 The "Wolves", as they are called by fans, have yet to appear in an NBA Finals series, but made it to the Western Conference Finals in 2004.
 In 2000, NBA officials ruled that the Wolves violated league rules when signing then-free agent Joe Smith.
 They then declared the contract was henceforth invalid, fined the organization $3.5 million and took the team's next three first-round draft picks.
-Notable current and former players include Kevin Garnett, Kevin Love, Sam Cassell, Karl-Anthony Towns, Ricky Rubio, Stephon Marbury, Latrell Sprewell, Terry Porter, Sam Mitchell, Wally Szczerbiak, Malik Sealy and Andrew Wiggins.
+Notable current and former players include Kevin Garnett, Kevin Love, Sam Cassell, Karl-Anthony Towns, Ricky Rubio, Stephon Marbury, Latrell Sprewell, Terry Porter, Sam Mitchell, Wally Szczerbiak, Malik Sealy, Anthony Edwards and Andrew Wiggins.

 The Minneapolis Lakers were an NBA team that was moved from Detroit to Minneapolis in 1947.
 Eventually in 1960, the Lakers moved to Los Angeles, where they became the Los Angeles Lakers.
 During their stay, the Minneapolis Lakers won the 1947–48 National Basketball League (NBL) championship, then joined four other NBL teams in joining the Basketball Association of America (BAA), where they won the 1948–49 BAA championship.
 After the 1948–49 season, the NBL and the BAA merged to become the NBA.
 The Lakers then won five championships in six years, in 1949, 1950, 1952, 1953 and 1954.
 They are considered to be the NBA's first "dynasty".
 Notable players include George Mikan, Jim Pollard, Vern Mikkelsen, Slater Martin, Clyde Lovellette and Elgin Baylor.